danilo-assuncao/spring-boot-221-dynamodb-sample/README.md

-# spring-boot-221-dynamodb-sample
+# spring-boot-kotlin-dynamodb-sample
-Sample using Spring Boot 2.2.1 with spring-data-dynamodb.
+Sample using Kotlin and Spring Boot with DynamoDB with composite primary key.